simonmichael/hledger/hledger/hledger.m4.md

     assets:cash
 ```

 This is equivalent to writing `10 AAPL {2026-01-15, $50}`.
-If both the account
-name and the amount specify a cost basis, they must agree.
+(If both the account name and the amount specify a cost basis, they must agree.)

-With [strict account checking](#account-error-checking), lot subaccounts are automatically
+When [strictly checking account names](#account-error-checking), lot subaccounts are automatically exempt —
-exempt — you only need to declare the base account (eg `account assets:stocks`),
-not each individual lot subaccount.
+you only need to declare the base account (eg `account assets:stocks`), not each individual lot subaccount.

 ## Lot operations

-- **Acquire**: a positive lot posting creates a new lot subaccount.
+- **Acquire**: a positive lot posting creates a new lot.
   The cost basis can be specified explicitly with `{}` on the amount,
   inferred from the lot subaccount name,
   or inferred from the transacted cost.
   On lotful commodities/accounts, even a bare positive posting (no `{}` or `@`) can be detected as an acquire,
   with cost inferred from the transaction's other postings.
-- **Transfer**: matched negative/positive lot postings move lots between accounts, preserving their cost basis.
+- **Transfer**: a matching pair of negative/positive lot postings moves a lot between accounts, preserving its cost basis.
   Transfer postings should not have a transacted price.
-- **Dispose**: a negative lot posting sells from existing lot(s).
+- **Dispose**: a negative lot posting sells from one or more existing lots.
   It must have a transacted price (the selling price), either explicit or inferred.

-Example disposal:
+An example disposal entry:

 ```journal
 2026-02-01 sell